silvercart/silvercart/docs/en/02_Userbase/01_The_SilverCart_Handbook/03_Search_Engine_Optimization.md

 ![](_images/meta-data-for-products_1-2.jpg)

-Silvercart's is build to be SEO friendly.
+SilverCart is build to be SEO friendly.

 * Each product has a unique URL.
 If a product could be reached under 2 or more URL's search engines would degrade it in rank because they suspect to be cheated with duplicate content.
 * A product's name is always part of the URL.
-* Silvercart's sites and products can be prioritized for search engines via backoffice.
+* SilverCart's sites and products can be prioritized for search engines via backoffice.
 The cart page is less inportant than the page of a product group.
 * Products can be provided with seperate meta keywords, meta descriptions and meta titles.